DavidX6/PUL-BLAST/README.md

 Markers used are SusC and SusD pairs, the main principle is protein homology trough BLAST similarity.
 Accepted inputs are annotated GenBank file or FASTA(less recommended) sequence.
-User must provide local BLAST database, tools for building are contained partially in _PUL-BLAST/CAZy utils/Scraper/PULDBscraper.py_, rest is in BLAST+ program package available from NCBI.
+User must provide local BLAST database, tools for building are contained partially in _PUL-BLAST/CAZy utils/Scraper/PULDBscraper.py_, rest is in BLAST+ program package available from NCBI, or they can use files provided in database.zip and extract them to program folder.